PhucGiaNguyen99/Bite-Wise-Food-Ingredients-Smart-Tracker/README.md

 - Implemented local scan history with Room Database and custom adapter
 - Grouped product history view by date

+## Recent Updates (as of 05/12)
+- Color for the app:
+  Name	HEX Code	Use Case Suggestion
+  Amber 500	#FF9800	Vibrant and bold, great for primary color Deep Orange	#FF5722	Rich and dynamic, good for action buttons Orange 300	#FFB74D	Softer, warm background or card color Orange 700	#F57C00	Darker accent, great for headers or toolbar

 ---

 ## Features Implemented